Latin America in the Global Networks

 - Society, culture, heritage

 - Field of studies

 - Business and Management

 - Social Science and humanities

 - Course dates

-This Summer School will provide a global and multidisciplinary vision of Latin America through the combination of theoretical and practical sessions.
+The course will provide a global and multidisciplinary vision (geoeconomic, geopolitical, and cultural) of Latin America through the combination of theoretical and practical sessions.
 This CIVIS course is divided into sessions with academic experts in the area, and a series of seminars with renowned specialists who will offer a perspective of the most important issues in the region.
 The practical activities will be carried out in teams to facilitate a multicultural environment in which students can apply the knowledge acquired in the theoretical sessions.

 Main topics addressed